University of Minnesota Resources

 - Allow time and space for all to speak who wish to speak.

-- Don’t assume that a person’s ethnicity, national origin, sexual orientation, gender, etc. defines his or her views on a topic we are discussing.
+- Don’t assume that a person’s ethnicity, national origin, sexual orientation, gender, etc. defines their views on a topic we are discussing.
 Nor should you assume that anyone in the class automatically serves as a spokesperson for any particular group.

 Additional Faculty Resources